Ted Turner: Politics

 On September 19, 2006, in a Reuters Newsmaker conference, Turner said of Iran's nuclear position: "They're a sovereign state.
 We have 28,000.
 Why can't they have 10?
 We don't say anything about Israel—they've got 100 of them approximately—or India or Pakistan or Russia."

 A proponent of healthcare reform bills, Turner has said: "We’re the only first-world country that doesn't have universal healthcare and it's a disgrace."

-In 2010, during the wake of both the devastating Deepwater Horizon environmental disaster and the Upper Big Branch Mine disaster that killed 29 miners in West Virginia, Turner stated on CNN that "I'm just wondering if God is telling us He doesn't want to drill offshore.
-And right before that, we had that coal mine disaster in West Virginia where we lost 29 miners...
+In 2010, during the wake of both the devastating Deepwater Horizon environmental disaster and the Upper Big Branch Mine disaster that killed 29 miners in West Virginia, Turner stated on CNN that "I'm just wondering if God is telling us he doesn't want to drill offshore.
+And right before that, we had that coal mine disaster in West Virginia where we lost 29 miners ...
 Maybe the Lord's tired of having the mountains of West Virginia, the tops knocked off of them so they may get more coal.
-I think maybe we ought to just leave the coal in the ground and go with solar and wind power and geothermals..."
+I think maybe we ought to just leave the coal in the ground and go with solar and wind power and geothermals ..."

 Turner endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election.
-In 2018 he revealed he had once considered a run for president when he was married to Jane Fonda, who told him she'd leave him if he did.
+In 2018 he revealed he had once considered a run for president when he was married to Jane Fonda, who told him she would leave him if he did.